panoplyio/panoply-python-sdk/README.md

 ###### __init__(self, source, options)

 Constructor.
 Receives a dictionary with the data `source` parameters (see below) and a dictionary with any additional `options`.
-Generally, it's safe to disregard the options, however it may be used for performance optimizations, as it contains hints about incremental keys, excluded fields, etc. It may also contain additional parameters that can't be transferred with the source (e.g. secret keys)
+Generally, it's safe to disregard the options, however it may be used for performance optimizations, as it contains hints about incremental keys, excluded fields, etc. It may also contain additional parameters that can't be transferred with the source (e.g. secret keys).

 `source` and `options` are available as attributes from within the class instance.